Louise15926/GRN_Inference_IY/README.md

 Inference Methods:
 - Setting hyperparameters for Lasso
 - Other non-linear methods such as regression trees
+- Hyperparameter search for both lasso and regression trees.

 Evaluation:
 - IOU with statistical adjustment (Probability of seeing IOU with the case of random adjustment)